oasis-tcs/odata-vocabularies/vocabularies/Org.OData.Authorization.V1.md

 Property|Type|Description
 --------|----|-----------
 *Description*|String|
-IssuerUrl|String|Issuer location for the OpenID Provider.
+IssuerUrl|URL|Issuer location for the OpenID Provider.
 Configuration information can be obtained by appending /.well-known/openid-configuration to this Url.

 ## <a name="Http"></a>Http: [Authorization](#Authorization)